‘Love, live, learn and grow together’

 Two Year Rolling Programme

 We are following the 2014 National Curriculum on a Two Year rolling programme.
-Details of the rolling programme can be found below.
 It may be necessary to adapt the rolling programme during the year.
-For more information on our current topic please visit Our Learning, Curriculum page by clicking on the link.
+For more details about our rolling rogramme please visit Our Learning, Curriculum page by clicking on the link.
 If you require further information, please do not hesitate to speak to the class teacher.